Pool maintenance schedule: daily, weekly and seasonal (complete guide)

 Frequently asked questions

-For a residential pool of 15,000 to 25,000 litres, good maintenance takes an average of 30 to 60 minutes per week.
-This includes testing, dosing, emptying the skimmer, brushing and vacuuming.
+For a residential pool of 15,000 to 25,000 litres, good maintenance takes 30 to 60 minutes per week.
+Daily skimming and skimmer checks take 5 to 10 minutes.
+The weekly clean (testing, brushing, vacuuming, backwashing) takes 30 to 45 minutes.

-The rule of thumb is that the full pool volume should pass through the filter at least once per day.
+The full pool volume should pass through the filter at least once per day.
 A 4 m3/h pump on a 25,000-litre pool needs to run at least 6.25 hours per day.
 In hot weather: 8 to 12 hours.

 Backwash the sand filter when the pressure has risen by 0.5 bar above normal working pressure, or weekly as a preventive measure.